mikeliturbe/pasad/README.md

 effect in the rest of the rows.

 ### Using the repository
-The code and data contained in this repository is free to be downloaded, executed, modified and shared for research and other non-commercial purposes.
+The code and data contained in this repository is free to download, execute, modify and share for research and other non-commercial purposes.
 Published works using the code and/or data from this repository should cite the following paper:

-Wissam Aoudi, Mikel Iturbe, Magnus Almgren.
+Wissam Aoudi, Mikel Iturbe, and Magnus Almgren.
 "Truth Will Out:
 Departure-Based Process-Level Detection of Stealthy Attacks on Control Systems".
 ACM CCS 2018.